 follow them on our return home," Hansel replied.

 "In the morning?
 Hansel!
-I will not stay here overnight," Gretel cried.
-"What about wolves?
-What about -" Gretel began.
+I will not stay here overnight," Gretel stated.
+Then thinking about Hansel's panic last night, Gretal began, "What about wolves?
+What about –"

-They relaxed in the very small glade, resting their feet and playing guessing games.
+They promised each other and then relaxed in the very small glade, resting their feet and playing guessing games.
 Suddenly, their noses were filled with an oddly sweet aroma.
-The children followed the wonderful scent - it grew stronger and more delicious.
+The children followed the wonderful scent – it grew stronger and more delicious.

 Mouths dripping with drool, Hansel and Gretel finally reached it.